nsherry4/Peakaboo/Documentation/github-manual/manual.md

 ## Customizing the View

-The ` image View` menu contains settings to help you visualize the spectrum.
+The ![menu-view] `View` menu contains settings to help you visualize the spectrum.
 Some of the more important options are:

   - Logarithmic Scale